donte5405/GODOG/README.md

 Tr.dsk(resource_object.text_hello)
 ```

-Unlike Godot's translation function, this translation function works differently from Godot's translation since it involves no unique key.
+Unlike Godot's translation function, this translation function works differently since it involves no unique key.
 Which means the style of `Tr.dsk("greeting")` will not work with this function.
 It's on this design since it's intended to handle large strings in resource files.

 ---